fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Opening the Gates of Paradise

 </summary>

+    [To the righteous it will be said], ‘ O reassured soul Return to your Lord, well-pleased and pleasing [to Him] And enter among My [righteous] servants
+    And enter My Paradise.
+    Quran, 89-Surah Al-Fajr (The Dawn) 27-30

 > In the hadith about intercession that the Prophet (blessings and peace of Allah be upon him) said: "I will come to the gate of Paradise on the Day of Resurrection and will ask for it to be opened.
 The keeper will say: ‘Who are you?’
 I will say, ‘Muhammad.’
 He will say: ‘I was commanded not to open it for anyone before you."
 Narrated by Muslim (197)